Maya Research Program

 What is the Maya Research Program?

-The Maya Research Program (MRP) is a non-profit organization (501(c)(3)) dedicated to advancing archaeological and ethnographic research across Middle America.
-Since its founding in 1992, MRP has spearheaded annual summer research initiatives, focusing on archaeological excavations in northwestern Belize and ethnographic studies in the community of Yaxunah, Mexico.
-Central to MRP’s efforts is the Blue Creek Archaeological Project, which investigates several key Maya sites, including Blue Creek, Grey Fox, Nojol Nah, Tulix Mul, Tz’unun, and Xnoha.
-(Explore MRP’s publications here.)
+The Maya Research Program (MRP) is a nonprofit 501(c)(3) organization dedicated to supporting archaeological and ethnographic research in Latin America.
+Since its founding in 1992, MRP has conducted annual archaeological fieldwork in northwestern Belize, as well as ethnographic research in Yaxunah, Mexico.
+A central component of MRP’s archaeological research is the Blue Creek Archaeological Project (BCAP), a long-term, multidisciplinary program investigating several important Maya sites, including Blue Creek, Grey Fox, Nojol Nah, Tulix Mul, Tz’unun, and Xnoha.
+(You can explore many of MRP’s publications here.)

-Over the past three decades, MRP has been instrumental in documenting, preserving, and interpreting numerous Maya sites in northwestern Belize.
-To date, more than 3,000 students and volunteers from around the globe have participated in its projects, contributing to groundbreaking discoveries and fostering a deeper understanding of Maya civilization.
-The current Blue Creek research team includes faculty members and graduate students from over a dozen universities worldwide, with institutional affiliation through the University of Texas at Tyler.
+Over more than three decades, MRP has investigated, documented, and worked to conserve numerous Maya sites in northwestern Belize.
+More than 3,000 students and volunteers from around the world have participated in this ongoing research, contributing to archaeological discoveries while gaining practical experience in field research.
+The current BCAP research team includes faculty members and graduate students from more than a dozen universities worldwide, representing a broad range of archaeological, anthropological, and scientific specialties.
+Many members of the research team are recognized scholars in their respective fields.

-MRP’s impact extends far beyond the field.
-Many alumni have gone on to build successful careers in archaeology, anthropology, and related disciplines, often returning to MRP projects for their graduate theses and dissertations.
-For others, the program serves as a transformative educational experience, deepening their understanding of ancient cultures and the methodologies used to study them.
+MRP’s influence extends beyond the field seasons themselves.
+Many alumni have continued into professional careers in archaeology, anthropology, and related disciplines, with some returning to MRP projects to conduct research for graduate theses and dissertations.
+For others, participation provides an opportunity to develop a deeper understanding of Maya civilization while gaining firsthand experience with the methods used to investigate and interpret the archaeological record.

 Contact Information